Mobile app performance testing – A Definitive Guide

 Mobile app development is not an easy task but developing a bug-free app is a more tough and complicated feat to achieve.
 Behind every app development project, the goal is to offer a seamless experience to the users.
-And to ensure that, the mobile app is tested under a simulated environment to analyze its performance.
-You can say that the test results are the mirror to the user experience once the app is launched publicly.
+And to ensure that, the mobile app undergoes thorough software quality assurance testing under a simulated environment to analyze its performance.
+You can say that the test results are the mirror of the user experience once the app is launched publicly.

 For testers, the performance test means checking how the app works in severe conditions such as traffic loads.
 For that, the app testers run some parallel tests on the system and analyze the response given by the app on a wide range of devices.
 The QA analysts also check how the mobile application runs with a poor internet connection and whether or not it supports certain transactions on the device.
 Allow me to explain the entire process.
 The process is divided into the following stages:

 There’s a wide range of variety in the screen dimensions of mobile devices from 5 inches to 13 inches, smartphones and tablets included.
 Apart from that, you must also consider other technical specifications like the GPS, the touchscreen capability, camera quality, the range of supporting features, and more.
 Every tester must understand the specifications of all the devices on which the app would be used and in what way they might influence the user experience of the mobile app.

 The quality of app performance varies across devices and a major gap is seen in the results between the high-end and low-end mobile devices.
 App developers make sure that their application performs well on devices that have low capacity but they also have to ensure that the mobile app can handle the high server loads.
 They also have to secure their app from bandwidth modifications and latency changes.

 In this stage, load testing is conducted to test mobile apps for stable response under the hostile situation of an increase in incoming traffic.
 It is a rule that the approach for this test must be either integrative or modular.